Skip to content

 Dr. Sid Thakur is a Professor in the College of Veterinary Medicine, NC State University.
 He espouses the concepts of “One Health” and seeks to understand how antimicrobial resistance develops in “superbugs” that affect animal and human health.
 He is the Director of Global Health CVM and the Director of Global Health Initiatives at NC State.

-Misty Thomas (NC A&T State University)
+Dr Sid Thakur (NC State University)

 Dr. Misty Thomas is an Associate Professor in the Department of Biology at North Carolina A&T State University.
 Her research focuses on understanding the molecular mechanisms of microbial adaptation to novel environments.
 Specifically, she is interested in (1) the evolution of resistance mechanisms towards heavy metals and (2) adaptation of microbes from the oral microbiome in outer space.
 The lab primarily uses experimental evolution followed by whole genome resequencing and differential gene expression to identify molecular targets to understand the cellular and molecular consequences of adaptation.
 The overall goal of her work is to preemptively identify adaptive targets before they arise in nature, with the potential of using them as mitigation targets.